-In this post, we are introducing our early observations on new version of Satori botnet (Mirai variant).
+In this post, we are introducing our early observations on a new version of the Satori botnet (Mirai variant).
 Data used for the analysis was extracted from the NASK darknet.

 05.12.2017 03:57 UTC – 360 Netlab noticed a new uptick in the Satori activity.
 Some facts derived from the 360 Netlab post: